 Method 2 – Backup & Restore Manually

-The above method will work in most cases but sometimes, in cases where the server is not even able to send backup to the new server, in that case, you’ll need to create a backup and manually upload it to the new website.
+The above method will work in most cases, but sometimes, in cases where the server is not even able to send backup to the new server, in that case, you’ll need to create a backup and manually upload it to the new website.

-You can either use WPvivid plugin to create a backup and download it to manually transfer it to your new host or use the plugin I am using here.
+You can either use the WPvivid plugin to create a backup and download it to manually transfer it to your new host or use the plugin I am using here.

-UpdraftPlus is a pretty popular WordPress backup plugin and I have used it so many times for transferring websites from low resources servers.
+UpdraftPlus is a pretty popular WordPress backup plugin, and I have used it so many times for transferring websites from low resources servers.

 To install this plugin, go to Plugins > Add new.
-Search ‘updraft‘ and you’ll get ‘UpdraftPlus WordPress Backup Plugin’.
+Search ‘updraft‘, and you’ll get ‘UpdraftPlus WordPress Backup Plugin’.
 Install and activate this plugin on your site.

-Now access Updraft dashboard, go to Settings > UpdraftPlus Backups.
+Now access the Updraft dashboard, go to Settings > UpdraftPlus Backups.
 The dashboard of UpdraftPlus is very similar to WPvivid.
 It has divided all its functionalities into different tabs.

 By default, any backup you create is stored locally.
 If you want to send backup to remote storage such as Dropbox, Google Drive, Amazon S3, and other online storage services, you can link your online storage in the ‘Settings’ tab.

-After the backup has completed the backup, the latest backup will be available under Existing backups.
-Unlike WPvivid plugin, updraft separates all your WordPress site data so that you can download each one of them individually.
+After the backup has been completed backup, the latest backup will be available under Existing backups.
+Unlike the WPvivid plugin, updraft separates all your WordPress site data so that you can download each one of them individually.
 This also helps to bypass the issue of server timeout when uploading backup to the new website.

 Click Database and click ‘Download to your computer’.
-Now download all files one-by-one.
+Now download all files one by one.

 Now login to your new WordPress dashboard and go to Settings > UpdraftPlus Backups.

 Click ‘Upload backup files’ and select all backup files.
 It will start to upload all the files.
-After you’ve uploaded the backup files, UpdraftPlus will put these files together and ready to be restored.
+After you’ve uploaded the backup files, UpdraftPlus will put these files together and be ready to be restored.